 Can I Get Pain and Suffering Compensation if I am Hurt at Work?

 Maybe.
-If your injury was the fault of a company who is not your employer, you may have a claim for pain and suffering compensation.
-You can call 612-338-0202 or click here now to contact our lawyers and get your free case evaluation.
+If your injury was the fault of a company that is not your employer, you may have a “third-party” claim for pain and suffering compensation.
+You can contact our lawyers for a free case review.

-Workers’ Compensation Does not Provide Pain and Suffering Compensation
+Workers’ Compensation Does not Provide for Pain and Suffering

 If you are an employee, you cannot sue your employer for work-related injuries.
 Your only legal remedy